jtlapp/subtap/README.md

                        function source code in addition to the signature.

   -h --help            Show this help information.

+  --mark=<f>[:<g>]     Mark differences between found & wanted values according
+                       to flags. --mark=<f> sets flags <f> for all difference comparisons. --mark=<f>:<g> sets flags <f> for comparing consecutive values and flags <g> for comparing adjacent diff lines (see -d, --diff). (default --mark=BCF:CR)

+                         B: bold (differing text shown in bold)
+                         C: color (differing text shown in color)
+                         F: reverse-video the first different character
+                         R: reverse-video the entire difference (restricted
+                             to first line difference when using --diff)
+                         _: turn off flags (e.g. --mark=BR:_)

+  --narg=<arg>         Pass <arg> to the node executable that runs the test
+                       file. <arg> is NOT added to the file's process.argv.
+Use --narg repeatedly to pass multiple arguments.
+See --targ.

   -r<m> --run=<m>      Only run the tests that <m> lists. <m> is a subtest
                        number (e.g. -r10) or a range of subtest numbers (e.g.